ImFalling/FrickShow/readme.md

 ### How to use:

-**First of all, import the JS file, and create an empty div with your choice of ID in the body tag:**
+**First of all, import the JS file by following the instructions above, and create an empty div with your choice of ID in the body tag:**

 ```html
 <!DOCTYPE html>